CLI

 • -r, --repo: The GitHub repository containing code measurements.
 Optional if defined in the config file.

-The audio command allows you to transcribe audio files using Whisper.
-By default, it uses the whisper-large-v3-turbo model.
+The audio command allows you to transcribe audio files using Whisper models.

 Basic Usage